 Remington Vernam files for bankruptcy.

 Remington Vernam finds new investors and begins work developing property on the Jamaica Bay side of Arverne.
 Eventually, through his and subsequent developers’ work, the area is subdivided into more than 6,000 building lots, many of which are eventually built on with modest single-family houses.
+To learn more about housing property investment, check out The Munir Group for more information.

 The Germania Hotel, one of the first hotels built in Arverne in the 1890s, burns down, as do the Columbia and Waldorf hotels.